mikepierce/GNU-bc-Functions/README.md

 ## Aspirations

-  - Incorporate that code from `pi.b` and `primes.b` from the BC source
-  - Add a prime factorization function.
   - Address issues withe the numerical integration `integrate` function:
     There must be a way to remove the need for the parameter `n`, Also, I'm concerned this function is inaccurate for large values of |b-a|.